alexwastook/alexwastook/README.md

 - 👋 Hi, I’m @alexwastook
 - 👀 I’m interested in ...
 IT
 - 🌱 I’m currently learning ...
-Java, python3 at school and Rust on my free time
+Java at school and python3 on my free time
 - 💞️ I’m looking to collaborate on ...
 Medium and small projects in Python (intremediate) and Java (beginner)
 - 📫 How to reach me ...
 Through Github